Trade show model

 Four dustproof and waterproof IP68 fans generate a swirling airflow that carries white granulate made of EPS beads into the radar beam.

-To prevent the polystyrene beads from sticking to the glass due to static charge, the airflow is ionized.
-Two ionizers are mounted beneath the fans for this purpose.
-Depending on the polarity, they release positively or negatively charged ions to neutralize the statically charged EPS beads.
+To prevent the polystyrene beads from sticking to the window due to static charge, the airflow is ionized.
+For this purpose, two ionizers are mounted beneath the fans.
+Depending on the polarity of the charge, they release positively or negatively charged ions to discharge the statically charged EPS beads.

 Exhibition model "Waterstorm"

 A high-pressure pump forces distilled water through a nozzle.
-The water jet bursts at the lid of the acrylic dome and falls down as droplets.
+The water jet breaks up at the lid of the acrylic glass hood and falls down as droplets.

-Earlier experiments with a rotating nozzle were discarded due to excessive noise generation and potential susceptibility to faults.
+Earlier experiments with a rotating nozzle were abandoned due to excessive noise generation and potential susceptibility to malfunctions.

-When the acrylic dome is immersed in the water tank, a built-in solenoid valve opens to vent.
+When the acrylic glass hood is submerged into the water basin, a built-in magnetic valve opens for venting.

 The pump output can be adjusted using a speed controller on the underside of the base.